alastairlundy/OsReleaseNet/SECURITY.md

 ## Reporting a Security Vulnerability

-To report a security vulnerability please privately report a Security Vulnerability in the Security tab on this project github repo.
+To report a security vulnerability please email [oss@alastair.mozmail.com](mailto: oss@alastair.mozmail.com?subject=OsReleaseNet%20Security%20Vulnerability) with the subject line of "OsReleaseNet Security Vulnerability".

 Please ensure you provide all the details regarding the vulnerability.
 I will try to reply to your report within 2-3 Business Days acknowledging receipt of it.

 I will then investigate the issue further and decide whether or not to accept the vulnerability.
 I will then inform you whether I accept the vulnerability or not.